cloudmesh-community/book/chapters/prg/github.md

 * Teams
 * Users

-Most likely we forgot the one or the other Resource that we can access via REST.
-It will be out of scope for us to explore all of these issues, so let us focus on how we for example access Github Issues.
+Most likely we forgot one or more Resources that we can access via REST.
+It will be out of scope for us to explore all of the resources, so let us focus on how we for example access Github Issues.
 In fact we will use the script that we use to create issue tables for this book to showcase how easy the interaction is and to retrieve the information.